 What’s more, your pet cat could be getting out without you knowing.
 A radio tracking study in Adelaide found that of the 177 cats whom owners believed were inside at night, 69 cats (39%) were sneaking out for nocturnal adventures.

 Surely not my cat

-Just over one-quarter of Australian households (27%) have pet cats, and about half of cat-owning households have two or more cats.
+Just over one-quarter of Australian households (27%) have pet cats, and about half of the cat-owning households have two or more cats.

 Many owners believe their animals don’t hunt because they never come across evidence of killed animals.

 But studies that used cat video tracking collars or scat analysis (checking what’s in the cat’s poo) have established many pet cats kill animals without bringing them home.
 On average, pet cats bring home only 15% of their prey.